Continuous Exposure-Time Modeling for Realistic Atmospheric Turbulence Synthesis¶

 Loss & Training¶

-- Real dataset: ET-Turb-Real contains 74 videos captured by 3 different imaging devices.
+- Real Data: ET-Turb-Real contains 74 videos from 3 different imaging devices.

 Key Experimental Results¶